 Turn the Ninja Foodi or Instant Pot on sear/sauté on high.
 Add about a Tablespoon of olive oil or whatever oil you like to cook with.
 Season the short ribs with salt and pepper on all sides.

-I like to take 1 tsp of fine grind sea salt and 1 tsp of black pepper and mix it in a small bowl.
+I like to take 1 teaspoon of fine grind sea salt and 1 teaspoon of black pepper and mix it in a small bowl.
 I use about half of it to season the ribs and add the remaining salt and pepper to the pot before pressure cooking.